kgullikson88/blog/content/2016-04-10-Phone-Insurance.md

-In our case, $p$ is the probability of losing your phone *in any given month*, n is still the number of months, and $k=1$ is the number of times you break/lose your phone (you only need to do it once to need new one).
+In our case, $p$ is the probability of losing your phone *in any given month*, n is still the number of months, and $k=1$ is the number of times you break/lose your phone (you only need to do it once to need a new one).

 $$ P(p|n, k=1) = np(1-p)^{n-1} $$